WadaWada99/Covid_CT_Detection/README.md

 The models accuracy increases as the Epochs increase which is a given.
 I accounted for over fitting with drop outs and early stoppings.

-# Conclusion the model it self performs well and can distinguish between Normal Lung CT scan vs Covid Lung CT Scan with great accuracy.
+### Conclusion: The model it self performs well and can distinguish between Normal Lung CT scan vs Covid Lung CT Scan with great accuracy.

 Given a image the model did not train on: